 On Saturday 17th April 2021 I attended the online conference: Archaeology and Climate Change, offered by the Sussex Archaeology Society.
 It was the first opportunity I have had to sit back and listen to people working very hard within the British archaeological sector in relation to climate change.
 I watched and felt a humility and gratitude to those who are feeling, like I do, that archaeology has much to offer in this conversation.
 I saw examples of lots of collaborations between ecologists and archaeologists, with conservation teams and heritage management, with restoration and climate scientists and with letting go of heritage to the forces of the climate that are eventually going to take sites away for good.
 I saw also a willingness to continue in this work, a determination to use their skills for adaptation.
 This word came up a lot; adaptation.
 As did the word ‘sustainability’.
 Many speakers gave sound scientific evidence that (by now unnecessarily) confirms that this is indeed an unprecedented, human-made climate shift.
 Robert Van de Noort states that when searching through Google Scholar 35% of all archaeological papers are climate related.
 This means that this is an enormous concern of archaeologists now.
 He states that to not relate archaeology to the climate is in itself an ‘ivory tower’ act, keeping archaeology elitist.

-There began to grow in me a sense of concern, however.
+There began to grow in me some thoughts.
 I let myself sleep on it and then began to write what I am thinking.

 I have long been concerned with the fervour that sectors show when trying to be ‘sustainable’ and I also have concerns that the adaptability that is being spoken of is adaptability-lite.
 We can use our enormous archaeological knowledge base of historic adaptation skills, such as wood use, skinning animals, ancient building materials, food production and foraging, localism and pre-fossil fuel agriculture to teach people how to adapt.
 Yes, this is true and this is very necessary once post-fossil fuel collapse has occurred or if we have the privilege to avoid the horror of collapse.
 Do the speakers mean to teach those who can use these techniques as a hobby?
 Or is archaeology actually ready to step into the adaptation role seriously?
 Do we realise what this means?
 Have we looked at the other end of the stick?
 How many people and species will have died by the time the sudden 9c heating which Professor Martin Bell spoke of happening within 50 years?
 How will new forest cover look, when boreal forests can no longer grow, when rainfall has radically changed and species, already endangered, have died out or migrated and desertification is a real possibility?